Brick-Breaker-Evolution/brick-breaker-evolution.github.io/README.md

 <br />

-## Have a loot at these screenshots
+## Have a look at these screenshots

 <div  style="display: flex;  flex-flow: row wrap;  align-content: space-between; justify-content: center">